Peculiarity of Symmetric Ring Systems with Double Y-Junctions and the magnetic effects: Transmission probability in a symmetric ring system

 Then we have

 and

 Therefore, we obtain

-It should be emphasized that when the same condition as Eq.~(\ref{eq:cdt}) holds, the perfect transmission, which is given by $R=0$, occurs simultaneously with the appearance of the localized states in the symmetric ring.
+In Fig.~\ref{fig4}, we show transmission and reflection probabilities as a function of the wavenumber $k$ as an example.
+From this figure, we can find that the perfect transmission occurs when the condition in Eq.~(\ref{eq:cdt}) holds.
+Thus, it should be emphasized that when the same condition as Eq.~(\ref{eq:cdt}) holds, the perfect transmission, which is given by $R=0$, occurs simultaneously with the appearance of the localized states in the symmetric ring.